ansyaku/TABK.ACL/Sorting.md

 Description: The same as FIND( ), but allows specifying multiple search terms.

-Example

-Result
+Contoh:

-FINDMULTI(RECORD, "United Equipment", "Muller Corp.")
+1. FINDMULTI(RECORD, "United Equipment", "Muller Corp.")
-Isolates all records that contain the name “United Equipment” or "Muller Corp." anywhere in the record.

-FINDMULTI(RECORD, "equip", "supp")
+2. FINDMULTI(RECORD, "equip", "supp")
-Isolates all records that contain the strings “equip” or "supp" anywhere in the record.

-FINDMULTI(Vendor_Name, "United Equipment", "Muller Corp.")
+3. FINDMULTI(Vendor_Name, "United Equipment", "Muller Corp.")
-Isolates all records that contain the name “United Equipment” or "Muller Corp." in the Vendor_Name field.

-FINDMULTI(Vendor.Vendor_Name, "United Equipment", "Muller Corp.")
+4. FINDMULTI(Vendor.Vendor_Name, "United Equipment", "Muller Corp.")
-Isolates all records that contain the name “United Equipment” or "Muller Corp." in the Vendor_Name field in the related Vendor table.

 Use: MATCH( ) function
 Description: A versatile search function that allows you to search a field for multiple search terms simultaneously, or search multiple fields for the same search term.
 Also allows you to find matching values in two fields.

-Example

-Result
+Contoh:

-MATCH(Vendor_City, "Phoenix", "Austin", "Los Angeles") Isolates all records in which the value in the Vendor_City field exactly matches, or begins with, “Phoenix”, “Austin”, or “Los Angeles”.
+1. MATCH(Vendor_City, "Phoenix", "Austin", "Los Angeles")

-NOT MATCH(Vendor_City, "Phoenix", "Austin", "Los Angeles") Isolates all records in which the value in the Vendor_City field does not exactly match, or begin with, “Phoenix”, “Austin”, or “Los Angeles”.
+2. NOT MATCH(Vendor_City, "Phoenix", "Austin", "Los Angeles")

-MATCH(Product_Code, "A", "D", "F")
+3. MATCH(Product_Code, "A", "D", "F")
-Isolates all records that have product codes “A”, “D”, or “F”, or product codes beginning with “A”, “D”, or “F”, in the Product_Code field.

-MATCH(Product_Code, "A", "D", "F")
+4. MATCH(Product_Code, "A", "D", "F")
-Isolates all records that have one-character product codes “A”, “D”, or “F” in the Product_Code field.

 The Exact Character Comparisons option must be on.

 Note
 MATCH( ) examples assume that the Exact Character Comparisons option is off, except where noted.

 Search for case-sensitive text terms